Archibald Optics is a London based Eyewear brand with strong principles and a story to tell. We interviewed them for Client Style Guide #8

 1. What first interested you to create an eyewear brand?

 To be honest, it was just a case of a series of events clicking together all at once.
-My mum gets honourable mention, as she was the first to expose me to the ridiculous prices for eyewear on London High Streets.
-Of course there was always the option of discount chains, but my mum was determined to find a quality pair of frames at a reasonable price.
+My mum gets an honourable mention, as she was the first to expose me to the ridiculous prices for eyewear on London High Streets.
+Of course, there was always the option of discount chains, but my mum was determined to find a quality pair of frames at a reasonable price.
 It was her lack of choices that got me thinking.